Kelly Clarkson Shows Off Slim Waist After Weight Loss

-Kelly Clarkson is showing off her slim waist in a snap with her The Voice Season 17 co-stars Gwen Stefani, Blake Shelton, and John Legend.
+Kelly Clarkson showed off her slim waist in a snap with her The Voice Season 17 co-stars Gwen Stefani, Blake Shelton, and John Legend.
 In a photo posted to Instagram by Gwen on September 16, the stunning “Breakaway” singer showed off her trim figure after dropping an impressive 37-pounds over the past several months.

 In the photo, Kelly could be seen standing in between Gwen and John as she flashed her megawatt smile for the camera in a black and yellow satin dress.